 - (1) Anne Beaufour was first appointed on 30 August 2005 as Director and permanent guest of the Innovation and Development Committee Specialty Care and of the Innovation and Development Committee - Consumer HealthCare on 30 May 2018.
-She resigned from her office on 6 January 2020 and has been appointed permanent representative of Highrock S.à.r.I when it was coopted in replacement. - (2) Philippe Bonhomme was appointed Director on 30 May 2018 and member of the Audit Committee, the Nomination Committee, the Ethics and Governance Committee and of the Innovation and Development Committee - Consumer HealthCare until 6 January 2020, date on which he resigned from his office and has been appointed permanent representative of Beech Tree SA when it was coopted in replacement. - (3) For further details, see table above and section 5.1.2 on the AFEP-MEDEF Code recommendations which have not been applied, concerning article 18.1., as well as the section 5.2.1.4 relating to the nomination of the second director representing the employees. - (4) The ratification of his cooptation to replace David Meek and the renewal of the office as director will be submitted to the 2021 Shareholders' Meeting.
-(5) The renewal of the office will be submitted to the 2021 Shareholders' Meeting.
-(6) In accordance with the provisions of Article 12 of the articles of association, directors representing the employees are appointed for a term of four - (6) In accordance with the provisions of Article 12 of the articles of association, directors representing the employees are appointed for a term of four years expiring at the end of the Shareholders' Meeting called to approve the financial statements for the previous financial year and held in the year during which the term of office expires. - (7) The Vice-Chairman of the Board did mainly participate in the preparation of the 19 Board meetings.
+She resigned from her office on 6 January 2020 and has been appointed permanent representative of Highrock S.àr.I. when it was coopted in replacement. - (2) Philippe Bonhomme was appointed Director on 30 May 2018 and member of the Audit Committee, the Nomination Committee, the Ethics and Governance Committee and of the Innovation and Development Committee - Consumer HealthCare until 6 January 2020, date on which he resigned from his office and has been appointed permanent representative of Beech Tree SA when it was coopted in replacement. - (3) For further details, see table above and section 5.1.2 on the AFEP-MEDEF Code recommendations which have not been applied, concerning article 18.1., as well as the section 5.2.1.4 relating to the nomination of the second director representing the employees. - (4) The ratification of his cooptation to replace David Meek and the renewal of the office as director will be submitted to the 2021 Shareholders' Meeting.
+(5) The renewal of the office will be submitted to the 2021 Shareholders' Meeting. - (6) In accordance with the provisions of Article 12 of the Articles of Association, directors representing the employees are appointed for a term of four years expiring at the end of the Shareholders' Meeting called to approve the financial statements for the previous financial year and held in the year during which the term of office expires. - (7) The Vice-Chairman of the Board did mainly participate in the preparation of the 19 Board meetings.
 He also reviewed the documents and information made available to Directors before the Board's convening.